ClareMSYanGit/Interop-TestSuites/ExchangeActiveSync/Docs/ExchangeEASTestSuiteSpecification.md

 statement of the requirement is required for interoperability, the requirement is normative.
-If the statement of the requirement is for a high-level introduction or clarification, and the removal of the content does not affect interoperability, then the requirement is informative.
+If the statement of the requirement is for a high-level introduction or clarification, and the removal of the content does not affect interoperability, the requirement is informative.

 Each requirement applies to a specific scope: server, client, or both.
 If the requirement describes a behavior performed by the responder, the